 Adrenal gland tumors may be cancerous or benign.
-Benign tumors can be serious if they produce excess levels of certain hormones.
-Some benign tumors may cause problems from excess hormone production for which people may require treatment.
+Most adrenal tumors are benign, but can produce excess levels of certain hormones.
+Cancerous adrenal tumors will require treatment or removal.

 Most adrenal tumors are benign, but some can be cancerous.

 People will need treatment to remove or control a cancerous tumor.
 Some benign adrenal tumors may not require treatment if they do not cause symptoms.